Requirements

 In any machine learning or deep learning work, a dataset is as important as choosing the right model.
 There are again many ways to get the dataset, Kaggle is one of the most famous sources of the dataset.
 However, in this blog, I am going to show you a not much famous way to get a dataset.
 It is Roboflow, you need to open an account with Roboflow, and it is a simple process.

-Once you login into Roboflow you will see the following screen.
+you will see the following screen.

 You can download any Image classification dataset, I am going to use Fruit Dataset for this blog.
 Download it on your local machine, otherwise, you can also download it on a Google Colab notebook by the link they give you.

-Once you download the dataset extract it into the folder where you want to write the code and create a new file train_model.ipynb and let’s start writing the code.
+Once you download the dataset extract it into the folder where you want to write the code and create a new file train_model.ipynb

 ## Develop a model